rkoshak/openhab-rules-tools/time_utils/README.md

 ```python
 dt = parseduration_to_datetime("5m30s")
 ```
+Returns a Joda Datetime using the passed in duration as the time from now.

 ### is_iso8601
 Checks the passed in string to verify whether or not it conforms to ISO 8601.